jowo-io/next-auth-nostr-provider/README.md

 >
 > This project is currently under construction 👷🏗️🚧
 >
 > It is not recommended to use it in production apps.
-It may be insecure!
+It may be buggy or insecure!
 >
 > See [this issue](https://github.com/nextauthjs/next-auth/issues/7872) for updates and more info.